Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: -functions of universal deformations

-Note that the Taylor expansion of $\tau_n(x,y,z_f(x,y))$ is defined by the formal derivatives, and hence the multiplicities of zeros of the $L$-function $L_\bs \rho$ as a formal series coincide with those in \cref{lem.mult-two}.
-Thus, \cref{lem.mult-two} and \cref{theo:TW} on the multiplicities of common zeros of the character variety $f_n$ and the torsion function $\tau_n$ yield the following.
+Note that \Cref{lem.mult-two} persists if we replace $\C$ by an algebraic closure $\ol{{\rm Frac}\,\mathcal{O}}$ of ${\rm Frac}\,\mathcal{O}$.
+Since the Taylor expansion of $\tau_n(x,y,z_f(x,y))$ is defined by the formal derivatives, the multiplicities of zeros of the $L$-function $L_\bs \rho$ as a formal series coincide with those in \cref{lem.mult-two}.
+Thus, \cref{lem.mult-two} and \cref{theo:TW} on the multiplicities of common zeros of the character variety $f_n$ and the torsion function $\tau_n$ yield the assertion. \end{proof}